geekyme/demo-react-hooks/README.md

 This project is built on top of [NextJS](http://nextjs.org) for convenience

 1. `npm install`
-2. `npm run dev`
+2. `npm run dev` or `HIGHLOAD=true npm run dev` if you want to play with the form builder with 1000 fields
-3. Open your browser and attempt to add / remove items.
-There is simulated delay with error conditions.
+3. Open your browser and play with both examples.
+There is simulated delay with the editable list.